mraza007/blog/_posts/2021-05-03-Oneliners.md

 8. `grep . *`

-If you want to `cat` bunch of files at once you can this command.
+If you want to `cat` bunch of files at once you can run this command.

 9. `rm -f !(test.txt)`.